This article pertains to climate change overall, and not only anthropogenic (human caused) global warming.

 Why it rains and how climate change can affect rainfall (and snowfall):

 Global warming can cause increased precipitation because it causes temperature increases, and as I said on the precipitation page, heat is what starts and partially drives the rain formation process by causing water to evaporate.
+You can learn more about the science behind precipitation and the water cycle on the ‘How Rain Works’ page in the ‘Science Library’ section to better understand climate change.
+You will also find a variety of other interesting articles there.

 More heat equals more evaporation, and that means that more water vapour will enter the cold area mentioned up in the atmosphere, and more water vapour translates to more condensation, which equals more clouds, and finally, more precipitation.
 Snow comes from clouds as well, snow is precipitation.
 During the winter, increased water temperatures can lead to increased snowfall, which puzzles many people when there is record snowfall, despite the warming caused by climate change.